mfitchen/ember-questions-n-answers/README.md

 *Objective*: Project is in a polished, portfolio-quality state. | X

 ## Description - Continuation
 _This is an Epicodus student solo project using Ember to continue building upon a message board that allows users to see how many answers each question has with a computed property.
-Using a helper questions will display a formatting change or special icon for questions with_ no _answers.
+Using a helper questions will display a dollar bill (or **money**) icon for questions with two or more answers.
 And finally integrate a service that allows users to create a list of favorite questions to reference later.
 See specs below:_

 Project Requirements & Objectives  | Complete
 :------------- | :-------------: |
 *Required*: Continue developing the Question and Answer message board application from last week's independent project and code review by integrating the Ember features and functionality we learned this week. | --
-*Objectives*: Implement a **computed property**. | -- *Objective*: Add a **helper**. | --
+*Objectives*: Implement a **computed property**. | -- *Objective*: Add a **helper**. | X
 *Objective*: Integrate a **service**. | --

 ## Prerequisites